Straight up, there’s only so many times you can flick your way through The Real Housewives Of Beverley Hills.

 It’s like watching an endless reel of YouTube make-up tutorials (or James Charles’ Instant Influencer) but so much better.
 Glow Up: The Next Make-Up Star is a competition series where 10 MUAs, that’s 'make-up artists' if you’ve been living under a rock, from all over the UK compete to take out the top title and a contract with a leading make-up artist.
 The series spills over some insane make-up challenges and tension; it’s like watching a kaleidoscopic version of Masterchef so what’s not to love about that?

 We guarantee your Netflix algorithm has pushed this reality TV show towards you more often than not and you’ve sat by idly in your home socks, only to give preferential treatment to Snowpiercer for the fifth dang time (leave it be, there is NO plot development no matter how many times you watch it).
-Instead, hit play on Below Deck which follows a bunch of young crew navigating life at sea on a luxury yacht.
+Instead, hit play on Below Deck which follows a bunch of young crew navigating life at sea on a luxury boat.
 And though in theory, that sounds like it could be a happy voyage, there are more kitchen disasters and blow-ups than Gordan Ramsay’s Hell’s Kitchen, and more ridiculous hook-ups than Jersey Shore.
 In other words, an absolute bombshell of a reality tv show to watch.
-Plus Captain Lee is our new hero.

 Somehow, in some way, Queer Eye is just as much of an OG reality series as the OG Queer Eye For The Straight Guy itself.
 We doubt you haven’t delved into this epic and uplifting show but on the off chance you haven’t, there are five delicious seasons to sink your teeth into, plus a bonus Queer Eye: We’re In Japan!
 Season as well.
 There’s brand new fab five who will give you all the feels including the beautiful food and wine connoisseur Antoni Porowski, the guy with an eye for all things interior design—Bobby Berk, the mindblowing Karamo Brown for a dose of culture, the effervescent Jonathan Van Ness who’s in charge of amping those locks and the absolutely fabulous Tan France who revs up everyone’s daily fashion choices tenfold.
 It’s a feel-good show that is an absolute must-watch to end your week.